This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 The Plant System

 The Plant System named after its owner, Henry B. Plant, was a system of railroads and steamboats in the U.S. Southeast.
-The system was based upon the Savannah, Florida and Western Railway, running across southern Georgia.
-The Plant Investment Company was formed in 1882.
-It grew coverage by leasing or buying other railroads, among them the Charleston Railroad and the Brunswick and Western Railroad.
-It also began acquiring steamship lines, extending converge from Tampa to Cuba, Key West, and other points.
+After the Atlantic and Gulf Railroad went bankrupt, Plant bought the railroad and reorganized it as the Savannah, Florida and Western Railway.
+The Savannah, Florida, and Western, which operated across southern Georgia, served as the original line for the Plant System.
+Plant continued to form and purchase railroads, expanding the network into Florida and South Carolina.
+The Plant Investment Company was formed in 1882 to lease or buy other railroads, among them the Charleston Railroad and the Brunswick and Western Railroad.
+It also began acquiring steamship lines, expanding coverage from Tampa to Cuba, Key West, and other points.
 The Plant system was competition to Henry Flagler's Florida East Coast Railroad.
 It was taken over by the Atlantic Coast Line Railroad in 1902.

 Phosphate Mining in Florida